-Risk and impact - To help us understand where we should focus our risk management activities, it is important for us to understand the type of risks that could occur, how probable they are and what the impact and disruption could be on services.
+Risk and impact - To help us understand where we should focus our risk management activities, it is important for us to understand the type of risks that could occur, how probable they are and what the impact on services could be.
 This will be undertaken as part of the routine risk management activities.

-Strategy for managing the risk - This step will be undertaken as part of the routine risk management activities.
+Strategy for managing the risk - Decide on the options available to manage the risk.
+This step will be undertaken as part of the routine risk management activities.

-Development of Business Continuity Plans - A Business Continuity Plan should be developed for each Critical Function, setting out how the strategy above will be delivered.
+Development of Business Continuity Plans - A Business Continuity Plan should be developed covering each Critical Function, setting out how the strategy above will be delivered.
 A decision will need to be taken on whether a plan is developed by Service area or Critical Function.
 An outline of the key headings to be included in all Business Continuity Plans, along with a Business Continuity Plan Template, is included in the Risk and Business Continuity Management Handbook.

 Testing and exercising - A Business Continuity Plan cannot be considered reliable until it has been exercised and tested.
-Valuable lessons will be learnt during an exercise drill that can be recorded as lessons learnt and changes incorporated within the plan.
-Exercises can be desktop based or a live exercise.
+Valuable lessons will be learnt during an exercise that can be recorded as lessons learnt and changes incorporated within the plan.
+Exercises can be desktop based or live.